Top Gluten-Free Dairy-Free Coffee Creamers

 One sad, sad day, I began to realize that dairy really made my tummy hurt.
 In my memory it was a rainy, cold day, but I digress.
 I tried to ignore it, but I couldn’t, and I started replacing my dairy products with non-dairy products one by one, but that half and half in my coffee?
 It stayed.

 I tried to drink it with straight-up almond milk.
 I tried blending my coffee with coconut oil.
 After a while, I gave up and tried to just drink it black.
 It wasn’t the same.
 I missed my coffee with cream.
 So, I went on a search to find the best gluten-free, dairy-free coffee creamers.
 I searched the internet, I posted in Facebook groups.
-Here are my discoveries that you’ll be wanting to add to your next grocery list.
+No matter how you brew your coffee– whether you take care and attention over a french press, or you just need it quick and brew a kcup in your Keurig, here are my discoveries that you’ll be wanting to add to your next grocery list.

 Coffee Mate Natural Bliss Almond Milk Creamer